hyperledger-labs/fabric-operations-console/packages/athena/docs/permission_apis.md

 User must be logged in to edit their password.

 The new password's length must be >= the setting `min_password_len` and <= the setting `max_password_len`.
+Passwords that are less than `min_passphrase_len` must also have uppercase & lowercase & special characters, passwords of equal or greater length do not need to met this rule.
-Check the [configuration readme](../env/README.md#Default-Settings-File) for default values.
+Check the [configuration readme](../env/README.md#Default-Settings-File) for default values for these settings.

 - **Method**: PUT
 - **Route**: `/api/v[123]/permissions/users/password`